seagle0128/grip-mode/README.md

 ;; meaning use default browser defined by your system (setq grip-url-browser "custom_browser")

+;; If you want to pass arguements to your custom browser then use (setq grip-url-args '("arg1" "arg2" "etc"))

 ;; A GitHub username for API authentication
 (setq grip-github-user "")